OneDrive/onedrive-api-docs/docs/rest-api/api/subscription_delete.md

 | Users                       | User.Read.All       |
 | Drive  (User's OneDrive)    | Files.ReadWrite     |
 | Drives (SharePoint shared content and drives) | Files.ReadWrite.All |

+***Note:*** The /beta endpoint allows application permissions for most resources.
+Conversations in a Group and OneDrive drive root items are not supported with application permissions.

 ## HTTP request